jujuck/Express_Auth_and_Autorization/README.md

 ## Part 2 => Middleware and Auth with JWT
 - 1/ Create a new file `auth.js` in the route folder and add a post method on */signin*
     - Create a new table for the user with an unique *id*, unique *email* and *hashedpassword*
-    - Create a function to hash the password with `àrgon`
+    - Create a function to hash the password with `àrgon` in the `auth.js` router file
     - Insert into the table the *email* and *hashedpassword* (Check the error as email already exist, and so on);
     We can now register ourself!!!
 Now, can we login
 - 2/ In the same file, add a */login* route.